 In the early 1800s, South Texas and Mexico weren't really sure about where the border should lie.
-It was either the Nueces River or the Rio Grande River, but because no agreement could be reached, the area in between became a no man's land.
+It was either the Nueces River or the Rio Grande River, but because no agreement could be reached, the area in-between became a no man's land.
 Local cattle rustlers took advantage of this.
 One specific outlaw named Vidal was particularly nasty, and the local rangers decided to make an example of him in the worst way imaginable.

-Jesse Woodson James was an outlaw, train robber, bank robber, and gang leader between the 1860s and the 1880s, and he was finally killed on April 3, 1882 by Robert Ford.
-While rumors of his survival floated around, his ghost has purportedly been spotted around his family farm in Kearney, Missouri for over 100 years.
+Jesse Woodson James was an outlaw, train robber, bank robber, and gang leader between the 1860s and the 1880s, and he was finally slain on April 3, 1882, by Robert Ford.
+While rumors of his survival floated around, his ghost has purportedly been spotted around his family farm in Kearney, MO, for over 100 years.

-The Native Americans of the old west often passed on several of their legends and beliefs to frontiersmen, and from that often spawned legends.
+The Native Americans of the Old West often passed on several of their legends and beliefs to frontiersmen, and from that, often spawned legends.
 One particularly ghostly tale has to do with a small bird, appropriately titled the Death Bird.
 Native Americans believed that before death, the bird would appear to either warn people and save their lives, or to tell them that it was too late and they might as well pick out a coffin.

 In the late 1800s, cowboys began to see this ghostly spirit bird as well, sometimes signifying that someone nearby was dying and needed help or that the cowboy himself was on a final roundup.
-Even if you didn't see it, supposedly you could hear it's unearthly, piercing call.
+Even if you didn't see it, supposedly, you could hear its unearthly, piercing call.